London Breed: 4 things to know about San Francisco’s new acting mayor

 - She is the first black woman to hold the post.

-- She is a life-long resident of the city.
+- She is a lifelong resident of the city.
 She grew up with her grandmother in the city’s housing projects and public housing has been an important part and particular focus of her political career.
 She got her start in politics working as an intern for the Office of Housing and Neighborhood Services under former Mayor Willie Brown.

 - She is known to be very frank, which has ruffled feathers and cost her key endorsements in the past.
 While running for the Board of Supervisors in 2012, she lost the endorsement of Sen. Dianne Feinstein after what the San Francisco Chronicle described as “an expletive-laden post” went public.

 - Breed may have been preparing for the position, as it’s widely believed she was planning a mayoral run when Lee’s second term expired in two years.
-She is well-qualified for the job.
+She is well qualified for the job.
 She earned a bachelor’s degree at UC Davis and received her master’s degree in public administration at the University of San Francisco.
 Breed was elected as city supervisor in 2012 and became board president in 2015.